cdapio/cdap/cdap-docs/admin-manual/source/security/impersonation.rst

 Requirements
 ============
-To utilize this feature, Kerberos must be enabled on the cluster and configured in :ref:`cdap-site.xml <appendix-cdap-site.xml>`, via the parameter ``kerberos.auth.enabled``.
+To utilize this feature, Kerberos must be enabled on the cluster and configured in :ref:`cdap-site.xml <appendix-cdap-site.xml>`, using the parameter ``kerberos.auth.enabled``.

-To configure a namespace to have impersonation, specify the ``principal`` and ``keytabURI`` in the :ref:`namespace configuration <http-restful-api-namespace-configs>`.
+To configure a namespace to have impersonation, specify the Kerberos ``principal`` and ``keytabURI`` in the :ref:`namespace configuration <http-restful-api-namespace-configs>`.

-If these are not specified, the principal and keytab of the CDAP Master user will be used.
+If these are not specified, the principal and keytab of the CDAP Master user will be used instead.

 The configured Kerberos principal must have been granted permissions for the operations that will occur in that namespace.
 For instance, if a :ref:`custom HBase namespace <namespaces-custom-mapping>` is configured, the configured principal must have privileges to create tables within that HBase namespace.
-If no custom HBase namespace is specified, the configured principal must have privilege to create namespaces.
+If no custom HBase namespace is specified, the configured principal must have privileges to create namespaces.

-Because of this, it is simplest to specify a custom mapping for ``root.directory`` and ``hbase.namespace`` when using impersonation, so that the privileges granted to the configured can be kept minimal.
+Because of this, it is simplest to specify a custom mapping for ``root.directory`` and ``hbase.namespace`` when using impersonation so that the privileges granted to the configured principal can be kept to a minimum.

 Limitations
 ===========
 The configured HDFS delegation token timeout must be longer than the configured stream partition duration (``stream.partition.duration``), which has a default value of one hour (3600000).
-It must also be larger than log saver's maximum life time (``log.saver.max.file.lifetime.ms``), which has a default value of six hours.
+It must also be larger than the log saver's maximum lifetime (``log.saver.max.file.lifetime.ms``), which has a value of six hours (21600000).

 Known Issues
 ============
-- :cask-issue:`CDAP-6587` - Explore is not supported when Impersonation is enabled.
+- :cask-issue:`CDAP-6587` - Explore is not supported when impersonation is enabled.